This is our review of the best large dog flaps with sensors in 2022.

 Why Buy a Dog Flap with a Sensor?

 Ok – while a dog door is great an all, a traditional dog flap – no matter whether it is large size or otherwise – is only ever going to be so convenient.
 Rightly so, some people worry that a traditional flap could be used by other outdoor critters trying to get in – even would-be criminals might try and use them to unlock your doors!

-This is unlikely providing you use a reputable model of automatic dog door.
+This is unlikely providing you use a reputable model of the automatic dog door.
 The huge benefit to using an electronic dog door or pet door lies in the fact that your dog has VIP access.
 This means that only they will be able to trigger the scanner to get in and out.
-I don’t mean to suggest giving your pets an ego – but let’s face it, if you only have the one dog, then you should really try and exclusive automated sensor on for size.
+I don’t mean to suggest giving your pets an ego – but let’s face it, if you only have one dog, then you should really try an exclusive automated sensor on for size.

 How does this work?
 Your dog will have a small fob or disc that clips to their collar.
 This means that, providing they are wearing their collar and disc, your pets will always be able to get in and out.
 The sensor will scan a microchip to ensure that they can get in and out without any fuss.

 You can also buy a microchip pet door system, which actively scans the microchip implanted in your dog by your vet.
 This makes the access through your door even more exclusive.
 You wouldn’t leave a door open throughout the day or night otherwise – so why should an electronic dog door be any different?

 You can also find dog door and pet door systems out there which have curfew settings.
 This means that they will automatically ‘shut’ after a certain time of day or night.
 These are great on paper, but you will always need to make sure you have an emergency override, and that you don’t accidentally leave your dog locked out for the night!